 Remote work as an option was offered only at a few companies in the past few years.
 Some offered remote positions a few days a month; others only on request.
 However, there were hardly any companies that extended it as a full-time gig.

-The opportunity to work from anywhere without having to commute, a flexible schedule, and more family time are welcomed by all professionals.
-However, the pandemic, subsequent lockdowns, and enforced remote working have deprived many of any social interactions.
+All professionals welcome the opportunity to work from anywhere without commuting, a flexible schedule, and more family time.
+However, the pandemic, subsequent lockdowns, and enforced remote working have deprived many of social interactions.

-In the State of Remote work 2020 survey conducted by Buffer and AngelList, over 3,500 remote workers from around the world were asked to rate their experience and feelings about working remotely.
+In the State of Remote work 2020 survey conducted by Buffer and AngelList, over 3,500 remote workers worldwide were asked to rate their experience and feelings about working remotely.
 People nominated "loneliness" as one of the biggest challenges when working remotely.

-In 2019, with 19%, loneliness was the second biggest challenge, after "communication and collaboration," which had 20% of the votes.
+In 2019, with 19%, loneliness was the second biggest challenge, after "communication and collaboration," with 20% of the votes.
 In 2020, 20% of people voted for loneliness as the biggest struggle, tying it with communication and collaboration.

 Battling The Loneliness Epidemic During A Pandemic

 Hiring trends in tech and all other fields this year have changed.
 Recruitment teams now need to take into account the mental well-being of the various team members.
-The team manager needs to make an extra effort to ensure that every person on the team feels included and connected.
+The team manager needs to make an extra effort to ensure that every team member feels included and connected.

 The easiest way to do this is to find ways to engage the team.
-Your team is more diverse in ways that you cannot imagine; therefore, as the leader, it is your responsibility to find ways in which they are comfortable and can come together for effective collaboration.
+Your team is more diverse in ways that you cannot imagine; therefore, as the leader, it is your responsibility to find ways to come together for effective collaboration.

-Why Are Rules of Engagement for Virtual Teams Important?
+Why Are Ground Rules for Virtual Meetings Important?

 According to the Aon Consulting report, employing virtual teams can improve employee productivity.
 Some organizations reported gains of up to 43%.
-In another study conducted by BCG and WHU-Otto Beisheim School of Management, there is a possibility of a well-managed remote team out-performing one that works from the office.
+In another study conducted by BCG and WHU-Otto Beisheim School of Management, a well-managed remote team may be out-performing one that works from the office.

 With your office consisting of your laptop, phone, and most importantly, Wi-Fi, the old rules do not work anymore and beg for a stark makeover.
 As we transition into a new age of technology, it is essential to keep track of the digital hiring trends.